Cases & Investigations

 The firm served as co-lead counsel in this antitrust price-fixing class action on behalf of a class of purchasers of brand name prescription drugs.

-Berger Montague is counsel to a proposed class of direct purchasers of aluminum and tantalum electrolytic capacitors and film capacitors.
+Berger Montague is counsel to a class of direct purchasers of aluminum and tantalum electrolytic capacitors and film capacitors.

 Berger Montague represented a class of direct purchasers of brand and generic Celebrex (celecoxib) in an action alleging that Pfizer, in violation of the Sherman Act, improperly obtained a patent for Celebrex from the U.S. Patent and Trademark Office in a scheme to unlawfully extend patent protection and delay market entry of generic versions of Celebrex.